Think of something that you wish Authorware could do but it doesn't?

 end repeat

-The next three lines determine the number of slices and create a circle of the
+The next three lines determine the number of slices and create a circle of the indicated center and radius and fill it with green.

 The repeat loop then plots each slice using the Line function.

-Update Note: But that's not all!
-I received
+But that's not all!
+I received the following email from Alden Erickson:

-He kindly sent me his source code.
 Download the code from the Download area

 There are 0 reviews